Filthy Rich (2020 TV series): Casting

-In 1982, a sitcom, Filthy Rich created by Linda Bloodworth-Thomason, had a similar plot line in which the family of a deceased wealthy land baron would not see a dime of his inheritance unless they accepted his illegitimate son and family into their own.
+A 1982 sitcom, Filthy Rich created by Linda Bloodworth-Thomason, had a similar plot line in which the family of a deceased wealthy land baron would not see a dime of his inheritance unless they accepted his son other and family into their own.

 Release

 On May 13, 2019, Fox released the first official trailer for the series, where it premiered on September 21, 2020.

 In Canada, the series premiered on CTV on September 21, 2020.
 In India, the series premiered on Disney+ Hotstar on September 22, 2020.

 In selected international territories, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, starting March 12, 2021.

 Reception

 Critical response

 For the series, review aggregator Rotten Tomatoes reported a critic approval rating of 64% based on 14 reviews, with an average rating of 6.55/10.
 The website's critics consensus reads, "Kim Cattrall shines, but Filthy Rich is neither filthy nor rich enough to fulfill its soapy aspirations."
 Metacritic gave the series a weighted average score of 54 out of 100 based on 14 reviews, indicating "mixed or average reviews".